Healthy home guide

 - Shop for safer products.

 Many common products you have at home can contain hazardous chemicals.
-Be sure to:
+Look for warning labels like Danger, Warning, Poison, Caution.

 - Store these products in bins, trays, or other storage options.